The Siqueiros Experimental Workshop

 At the end of 1936, the Spanish Civil War broke out and the Workshop began dedicating work related to support of Loyalist Spain.
 There were demonstrations and rallies in support of the effort, which added demands for banners, floats, posters, etc. In addition, lithographs were created and sold with all proceeds going to aid Spanish Loyalists.

 No 1, 1948.
 Jackson Pollock

 Courtesy of the Pollock Krasner Foundation.

-Siqueiros and all of the Latin-American members were particularly affected by the war and in 1937, Siqueiros made immediate plans to go to Spain.
-The Workshop continued to function for a few more years, including producing a float for the 1937 May Day Parade and a large curtain decoration for a memorial for victims of German fascism at which Thomas Mann was principle speaker.
+Siqueiros and all the Latin-American members were particularly affected by the war and in 1937, Siqueiros made immediate plans to go to Spain.
+The Workshop continued to function for a few more years, including producing a float for the 1937 May Day Parade and a large curtain decoration for a memorial for victims of German fascism at which Thomas Mann was principal speaker.